MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-toolkit-getting-started.md

 ---
 title: Introducing the World Building Toolkit
-description: Learn how to setup and upload your AltspaceVR scene with the World Building Toolkit. ms.date: 03/11/2021 ms.topic: article
+description: Learn how to setup and upload your AltspaceVR worlds using Unity scene templates with the World Building Toolkit. ms.date: 03/11/2021 ms.topic: article
 keywords: toolkit